tsahara/r7rs/content/procs.md

 \proto{read-bytevector}{ k}{procedure}
 \rproto{read-bytevector}{ k port}{procedure}}

-Reads the next \var{k} bytes, or as many as are available before the end of file, from the binary input \var{port} into a newly allocated bytevector in left-to-right order and returns the bytevector.
+Reads the next _k_ bytes, or as many as are available before the end of file, from the binary input _port_ into a newly allocated bytevector in left-to-right order and returns the bytevector.
 If no bytes are available before the end of file, an end-of-file object is returned.